 To customize any SyItem with a particular icon, it only needs to browse to an .ico file: SyMenu will copy .ico

-file in its appropriate folder and make association with current SyItem.
+file in its appropriate folder and make an association with current SyItem.

-Another chance it is to browse to an .exe or .dll file.
-In these cases SyMenu extracts from the file, the first available icon and copy it into
+Another example is to browse to an .exe or .dll file.
+In these cases SyMenu extracts the icon from the file, the first available icon, and copies it into

 its appropriate folder.

-Auto Execute is a feature that allows SyPrograms to be automatically launched at SyMenu start-up or quit times.
+Auto Execute is a feature that allows SyPrograms to be automatically launched at SyMenu start-up or at quit time.

 So if you want that some programs are launched together with SyMenu, you have to check the Autoexec on start checkbox of each desired application.

-Similarly if you want that some programs are launched when SyMenu closes, you have to check the Autoexec on close checkbox of each desired application.
+Similarly if you want that some programs will be launched when SyMenu closes, you have to check the Autoexec on close checkbox of each desired application.

 Remember that flagging Autoexec checkboxes is not enough.
-To make Auto Execute works it's necessary to instruct SyMenu to activate
+To make Auto Execute really work it is necessary to instruct SyMenu to activate

 this function flagging the appropriate checkbox in Advanced menu - Options